 - Fair Cop: Police detective Dana Harris is played by 35-year-old Bebe Neuwirth.

 - Foreshadowing: At one point, Jed asks Andy if he would cut off part of his body for a million dollars.
 This is almost what Tracy ends up doing.
+And Jed knowing this beforehand is probably exactly why he asked such an unusual question in the first place.

 - A Glass in the Hand: Tracy shatters the wine glass that she's holding as Andy rattles off a list of all the evidence against her that he's garnered.